 At least 10% of Head Start enrollment opportunities must be reserved for children with professionally diagnosed disabilities requiring special services.
 These children and their families receive the full range of Head Start services in a mainstream setting.

 Head Start emphasizes the importance of prevention, early diagnosis and treatment of health problems.
 Head Start provides every child with a comprehensive health program, including medical, dental, mental health and nutrition services.
 Families are also educated and encouraged on the importance of establishing a medical home.

 Mental Health Services

 Head Start recognizes the importance of providing mental health and psychological services to children in order to encourage healthy emotional and social development.
 Mental Health services are available to every child, family, and/or staff.
 This professional provides mental health training to staff and parents, promotes awareness of the need for early attention to the special mental health problems of children.
-Our Mental Health consultant, Dr. Oscar Barbarin, is a licensed psychologist.

 In the Head Start program children are served a minimum of two hot meals and one snack each day.
 This food must provide at least one third of their daily nutritional needs.
 The Nutrition Specialist provides education to teach parents how to select healthy foods and prepare well-balanced meals.
 Every month a menu and nutrition newsletter is distributed to all families.
 A Registered Dietician consultant supports our program.